Installation

 go install github.com/zeroedin/alloy@latest

-This downloads, compiles, and installs the alloy binary to your $GOPATH/bin directory.
-Verify the installation:
+This compiles and installs the alloy binary to your $GOPATH/bin directory.
+Requires Go 1.25 or later.

 Build from source